QuantEcon/lecture-source-py/source/rst/lqcontrol.rst

 Here :math:`q` is a large positive constant, the role of which is to induce the consumer to target zero debt at the end of her life.

-(Without such a constraint, the optimal choice is to choose :math:`c_t = \bar c` in each period, letting assets adjust accordingly).
+(Without such a constraint, the optimal choice is to choose :math:`c_t = \bar c` in each period, letting assets adjust accordingly)

 As before we set :math:`y_t = \sigma w_{t+1} + \mu` and :math:`u_t := c_t - \bar c`, after which the constraint can be written as in :eq:`lq_lomwc`.